-As I said before, you can adjust some different print settings before you print the final version of your document.
+You can adjust different print settings on your MacBook before printing your document’s final version.
 Once you hit the print command, a dialogue box similar to this will appear:

-You can see here that there are several different options in this box as well as a small preview of the document to be printed.
+You can see here that there are several options and a small preview of the document to be printed.

-You can choose different options here like how many copies of the document you want, which color and layout options you prefer, page selection, and some other preferences that you may have for the document.
+You can choose different options here, like how many copies of the document you want, which color and layout options you prefer, page selection, and other preferences you may have for the document.

 In this print preview and settings menu, you can complete the final touches on your document before printing, allowing you to get everything just right before hitting the Print button on the bottom right.

-If you happen to make a mistake and only notice once you’ve printed a page, it’s really no big deal, simply go back into your document and make any needed changes until you have everything set up exactly as you want it.
+If you make a mistake and only notice once you’ve printed a page, it’s no big deal, simply go back into your document and make any needed changes until you have everything set up exactly as you want.